Hurricane Cosme (1989): Preparations and impact

 Prior to the hurricane's landfall, Mexican officials evacuated nearly 260 people from low-lying areas near Acapulco.
 Ports in the region were also closed several days before the storm and remained closed for two days after as a precaution.
 In addition, flash flood watches and warnings were issued.
-Cosme brought heavy rains, which killed at least 30 people due to drowning.
+Cosme's heavy rains caused flooding that drowned at least 30 people.
 Many adobe homes were destroyed, but the specific cost of damage is unknown.
 The highest rainfall recorded in relation to Cosme was 16.1 in in San Bartolo Yautepec, Mexico.
 Many mountainous areas received rainfall in excess of 7 in and most other areas received 1 in.
 High winds produced by the storm damaged numerous trees and power lines throughout the affected areas.
 Authorities in Acapulco stated that there were no major damage or injuries from the storm, with only one hotel sustaining minor damage.
+In Mexico City, flooding up to one meter was reported.
+At least 50 homes sustained damage from the floodwaters.